JvanKatwijk/qt-dab/README.md

 when set the name of the selected service - that is selected when closing down the program - is kept and at the next invocation of the program, an attempt is made to start that particular service.
 The name of the service is kept as `presetname=xxxx`

 The background colors of the spectrum can be changed by setting

 ```
 displaycolor=blue
 gridcolor=red
 ```
-If one uses the rtl_tcp handler, the default value for the "port" is 1234, a port can de set in the "ini" file by setting
+If one uses the rtl_tcp handler, the default value for the "port" is 1234, a port can be set in the ".ini" file by setting

 ```
 rtl_tcp_port=xxx